thoughtram/blog/_posts/2016-02-01-zones-in-angular-2.md

 ## Zones are a perfect fit for Angular

 It turns out that, the problem that Zones solve, plays very nicely with what Angular needs in order to perform change detection in our applications.
 Did you ever ask yourself when and why Angular performs change detection?
-What is it that tells Angular "Dude, there's probably happened a change in my application.
+What is it that tells Angular "Dude, a change probably occurred in my application.
 Can you please check?".

-Before we dive into these questions, let's first think about what actually causes change in our applications.
+Before we dive into these questions, let's first think about what actually causes this change in our applications.
 Or rather, what **can** change state in our applications.
-Application state can basically changed by three things:
+Application state change is caused by three things:

 - **Events** - User events like `click`, `change`, `input`, `submit`, ...
 - **XMLHttpRequests** - E.g. when fetching data from a remote service
 - **Timers** - `setTimeout()`, `setInterval()`, because JavaScript

-It turns out that all of these three things have something in common.
+It turns out that these three things have something in common.
 Can you name it? ...
 Correct! **They are all asynchronous**.

-Why is this important you think?
-Well... because it turns out that these are the only cases when Angular is actually interested in updating the view.
+Why do you think is this important?
+Well ... because it turns out that these are the only cases when Angular is actually interested in updating the view.
 Let's say we have an Angular 2 component that executes a handler when a button is clicked:

 {% highlight javascript %}
 {% raw %}